 Gravity, sun exposure, stress, and genetic factors contribute to creases formed between the nose and mouth, a slack jawline, and loose skin around the neck.
-At some point in your life you may look in the mirror or see a photograph of yourself and decide that the face that you see does not reflect the way you feel about yourself.
+At some point in your life, you may look in the mirror or see a photograph of yourself and decide that the face that you see does not reflect the way you feel about yourself.

 Because no two patients age complaints are the same, nor are their expectations the same, we now offer procedures tailored to the individual patient’s needs and desires.

-For those wishing a mild to moderate improvement in about an hour under local anesthesia we offer our petite or the “La Petite Lift”.
-For those who desire and need more correction a short scar face lift under general anesthesia such as the minimal access cranial suspension lift may be best.
+For those wishing a mild to moderate improvement in about an hour under local anesthesia, we offer our petite or the “La Petite Lift”.
+For those who desire and need more correction a short scar facelift under general anesthesia such as the minimal access, cranial suspension lift may be best.
 Finally, we offer a full facelift under general anesthesia with a full scar for those desiring the most change and improvement.

 While Dr. Gingrass or Dr. Haws will need to see you to determine whether or not you are a candidate for this procedure, it is a great option to bridge the gap between fillers and the full lift.

-A short scar facelift is just what it sounds like, a face lift with a short scar.
 One of the most often used short scar lifts is the Minimal Access Cranial Suspension or MACS lift.
 The scar is shorter with a lift directed more “up” rather than “back.”
 This surgery is perfect for those with moderate facial aging but not a great deal of excess skin.
 A shorter scar is easier to hide with less distortion of the hairline.
 While this surgery is done under general anesthesia, most patients are able to go home that night as there is less skin undermining and less concern about hematoma formation.

-While recovery time for the short scar lift is greater than that of the La Petite, it is significantly shorter than that of a full face lift.
+While recovery time for the short scar lift is greater than that of the La Petite, it is significantly shorter than that of a full facelift.

-At our plastic surgery practice in Nashville, Tennessee, a facelift can be done on an outpatient basis.
+At our plastic surgery practice in Nashville, Tennessee, a facelift can be provided on an outpatient basis.
 In most cases, patients stay in the hospital for one day when using general anesthesia.
-The actual facelift procedure takes several hours or sometimes longer if you are combining facial rejuvenation procedures.
-For more extensive facelift surgeries, two separate surgical sessions may be necessary.
+The actual procedure takes several hours or sometimes longer if you are combining facial rejuvenation procedures.
+For more extensive surgeries, two separate sessions may be necessary.
 There are many variations to the facelift procedure.
 Your hairline and your individual anatomy will be examined to determine where incisions can be most discreetly placed.

-Your facelift surgeon (Dr. Gingrass or Dr. Haws), begin incisions above the hairline around the temples, extending along the contour of the ear, and continuing behind the earlobe.
+Your surgeon (Dr. Gingrass or Dr. Haws), begin incisions above the hairline around the temples, extending along the contour of the ear, and continuing behind the earlobe.
 If neck work is required, a small incision may be placed under the chin.
 In general, the skin is separated from the fat and muscle and excess fat may be removed from the chin and neck area.
-The underlying membrane and loose muscle tissue is then tightened, and the skin is pulled back into place.
+The underlying membrane and loose muscle tissue are then tightened, and the skin is pulled back into place.
 The facelift surgeon will remove any excess skin tissue.